ArthurSonzogni/chromiumos-platform2/typecd/README.md

 and typecd occurs through the udev mechanism.
 This class watches for any events of the `typec` subsystem.
 Other classes (in this case, `PortManager`) can register `TypecObserver`s with `UdevMonitor`.
 When any notification occurs, `UdevMonitor` calls the relevant function callback from the registered `TypecObserver`s.

-This class also watches for events of the `usb` subsystem.
-Similar to `TypecObserver`, there is `UsbObserver` with callbacks for `usb` add/remove events.

 This class has basic parsing to determine which `Observer` should be called (is this a port/partner/cable notification? is it add/remove/change?)